awslabs/duvet/duvet-specification/duvet-specification.md

 - Missing Implementation - The requirement MUST only have the label `Attested`
 - Not started - The requirement MUST NOT have any labels
 - Missing Reason - The requirement MUST have the label `Unexcused`
+- Duvet Error - The requirements matching labels MUST be invalid.

+[//]: # "TODO: Should `Duvet Error` trigger a warning/exception?"
+[//]: # "TODO: Should `Duvet Error` cause a Fail?"

 ### Pass/Fail